robstoll/atrium/README.md

 Or in other words, you can always use code completion to get direct help from your IDE.
 This experience is improved by providing up-to-date [code documentation](#kdoc) (in form of KDoc) for all assertion functions, so that you get the extra help needed.

+:poop: &lt;- _this icon signifies a bug in Kotlin which you might encounter as well.
+We try to provide a workaround whenever possible._

 <details>
 <summary>:poop: There is no KDoc for toBe</summary>